The New Warriors: New Warriors (vol. 5)

 New Warriors was launched in February 2014 as part of All-New Marvel NOW! with Chris Yost as the writer and Marcus To as the main artist.
 New Warriors Volume 5 ended with issue 12.
 The team consists of established member Speedball as well as Kaine Parker, Hummingbird, Sun Girl, Nova (Sam Alexander), and new characters Haechi and Water Snake.

 New Warriors (2020, unreleased)

 Marvel Comics announced that on March 17, 2020, a new version of the team would appear, this time with new characters forming the New Warriors: Screentime, Snowflake, Safespace, B-Negative, and Trailblazer.
 The direction of the new characters – particularly the use of pejorative internet slang in names as well as the perceived political agenda of the writing – was met with considerable backlash from online audiences.

-The title was removed from ComiXology with both Marvel and its creators refusing to comment on the future or cancellation of the comic.
-Despite the series' cancellation, B-Negative made a cameo appearance in the series Darkhold: Blade.
+The title was removed from ComiXology, with both Marvel and series creators Daniel Kibblesmith and Luciano Vecchio refusing to comment on the future or cancellation of the comic.
+Despite the series' cancellation, B-Negative made a cameo appearance in the one-shot Darkhold: Blade, also written by Kibblesmith.